Amplify-and-Forward Relaying for Hierarchical Over-the-Air Computation: Introduction

+\item Next, in order to alleviate the signaling overhead of obtaining the global CSI and enhance the scalability, we consider a decentralized design with partial CSI, in which the FC and relays make their decisions based on the channel power gain information among different relays.
+Due to the lack of inter-relay channel phase information in this case, the FC and relays have to treat the inter-relay signal as undesired noise.
+We propose a decentralized algorithm to efficiently solve the corresponding computational MSE minimization problem, which is implemented in an iterative manner.
+In each iteration, different relays take turns to optimize the transmit coefficients of their respectively associated WDs without inter-relay coordination, and then the FC optimizes its de-noising factor and the relay AF coefficients.
+The proposed decentralized algorithm is guaranteed to converge, as the computational MSE is shown to be monotonically non-increasing over each iteration.

+\item Finally, numerical results are provided to show the effectiveness of the proposed centralized and decentralized hierarchical AirComp designs.
+It is shown that both the centralized and decentralized designs achieve significant MSE performance gains over benchmark schemes without the joint optimization.
+It is also shown that the decentralized design (combating against inter-relay interference) is beneficial in significantly reducing the signaling overhead as composed to the centralized design (harnessing inter-relay interference), at the cost of slightly compromised MSE performance. \end{itemize}

+The remainder of the paper is organized as follows.
+Section II introduces the hierarchial AirComp system model and formulates the computational MSE minimization problems with global and partial CSI, respectively.
+Section III presents the centralized alternating-optimization-based solution in the case with global CSI.
+Section IV presents the decentralized solution in the case with partial CSI.
+Section~V provides numerical results to demonstrate the effectiveness and merits of the proposed designs, followed by the conclusion in Section VI.

 {\em Notations}: Boldface upper-case letters denote matrices, and boldface lower-case letters denote column vectors. $\mathbb{C}^{m\times n}$ denotes the set of $m\times n$ matrices with complex-valued entries.
-The superscripts $T$ and $H$ denote the transpose and Hermitian operations, respectively; for a scalar $x$, $|x|$ and $\angle{x}$ denote its absolute value and polar angle, respectively; $x\sim{\cal CN}(\mu,\sigma^2)$ denotes the distribution of a circular symmetric complex Gaussian (CSCG) random variable $x$ with mean $\mu$ and variance $\sigma^2$; $j=\sqrt{-1}$ represents the imaginary unit; ${\rm diag}(x_1,\ldots,x_n)$ stands for a diagonal matrix whose diagonal entries starting in the upper left corner are $x_1,\ldots,x_n$.
+The superscripts $T$ and $H$ denote the transpose and conjugate transpose operations, respectively.
+For a scalar $x$, $|x|$ and $\angle{x}$ denote its absolute value and polar angle, respectively. ${\cal CN}(\mu,\sigma^2)$ denotes the distribution of a circular symmetric complex Gaussian (CSCG) random variable with mean $\mu$ and variance $\sigma^2$. ${\cal U}(a,b)$ denotes the uniform distribution within interval $[a,b]$. $\sim$ stands for ``distributed as''. $j=\sqrt{-1}$ represents the imaginary unit. ${\rm diag}(x_1,\ldots,x_n)$ stands for a diagonal matrix whose diagonal entries are $x_1,\ldots,x_n$.